Caustic/caustic.github.com/_posts/13-02-04-stm32l-development-linux.markdown

 (gdb) c
 </code></pre>

 And thats it!
-I've got my program up and running on my STM32L board with hardly any effor at all!
+I've got my program up and running on my STM32L board with hardly any effort at all!

 ### Considerations and Sources: